 Hop in your car and head to downtown Belleville for a Christmas sensation you can enjoy from your vehicle.
 Follow the waterfront roads as you’re treated to 5 kilometres of gorgeous displays and holiday music.
 Afterwards, head to enchanted downtown Belleville and support the local shops and restaurants with a little holiday shopping along with a bite to eat.
 Don’t forget to vote for your favourite holiday decoration display as they could win some cold hard cash!

-Follow the pathway as it leads down Confederation Boulevard, Wellington Street, Mackenzie Street, Elgin Street and Sussex Drive.
+Follow the Pathway of Lights as it leads down Confederation Boulevard, Wellington Street, Mackenzie Street, Elgin Street and Sussex Drive.
 It continues across the Alexandra Bridge and onto Laurier Street in Gatineau, Quebec.
-In addition, Parliament Hill features a new artistic light installation, Entre les rangs.
-Meant as a tribute to fields of wheat, these crystalline stems wave in the winter winds to capture the rhythm of the urban space surrounding them.
+New for 2022, a gorgeous multimedia projection will be displayed across the Parliament Buildings Thursday through Monday.

 Ottawa’s Trees of Hope